 UK, many classic car-owning motorists prefer to stay here rather than travel abroad

 -and who can blame them.
-But, if you do decide to venture overseas – and
+But, if you do decide to venture overseas, when COVID rules permit, and

 take your classic car with you – remember there are certain rules which apply